 “We were still in shock,” Chan says, remembering the night they marched.
 “We didn’t know what was going on.
 We felt really angry, and hopeless at the time.
 So we decided to show up and support the other people in the community, but then we went to the steps by the front door, and we didn’t know what to do, so everybody just stood there.
 And someone said, ‘We should sing something,’ so we sang (a song by German composer) Mendelssohn.
 Some of the people started crying, and we started crying too.”

-In San Francisco, the chorus has a yearly budget of a little over $1 million.
-SFGMC performs formal concerts in glamorous Davies Hall, and groups of singers often appear at political rallies and schools.
-But that budget is far below what it would take to acquire this historically significant building with 23,000 sq. ft. of space that could be leveraged for all kinds of performing arts.
-SFGMC also plans on tweaking the interiors to create a full-fledged arts center, hosting lectures, music, and dance.
+In San Francisco, however, the chorus has a yearly budget of a little over $1 million.
+SFGMC performs formal concerts in glamorous Davies Hall, they record albums of their music, and groups of their singers have toured around the world.
+But even their budget is far below what it would take to acquire this historically significant building with 23,000 sq. ft. of space.
+SFGMC leaders also have plans for tweaking the interiors to create a full-fledged arts center, hosting lectures, music, and dance.
 That, needless to say, will cost far more than the $9.6 million necessary just to buy the place.

-The building itself is a landmark: Harold Stoner designed the 1930 monument to Art Deco for the Independent Order of Foresters, a social service fraternal organization similar to the Freemasons where members wore badges and greeted each other with secret passwords and handshakes.
-At the time it was built, the Art Deco style was a relatively novel, introducing geometric patterns, zigzags, and swooping flourishes that are molded into boxy exteriors.
+The building itself is a landmark: architect Harold Stoner, who created many of San Francisco’s landmark buildings, designed the 1930 Art Deco structure for the Independent Order of Foresters, a social service fraternal organization similar to the Freemasons with members who wore badges and greeted each other with secret passwords and handshakes.
+At the time it was built, Art Deco was a relatively novel concept, with geometric patterns, zigzags, and swooping flourishes molded into boxy exteriors.
+But Art Deco is now regarded as one of America’s finest architectural legacies.
 When Stoner designed his building with those zigzags and flourishes, he probably did not realize it would become one of the more significant buildings in San Francisco.

 According to Verdugo, Bahá’í leaders announced plans in 2016 to sell the Valencia St. building, and real estate developers came sniffing around, muttering words like “redevelopment” with dollar signs in their eyes.
 Some made very generous offers to buy the building and, horror of horrors, turn it into condos.
 The Bahá’í congregation wanted no part of that.

-So, they offered it to their friends at the chorus, giving it a permanent home, but only on the condition that the chorus would agree to preserve the structure.
+So they offered it to their friends at the chorus, at a lower price than what the developers had proposed, giving the group a permanent home.
+But there was one condition: the chorus had to agree to preserve the structure.